The road to New Zealand

-The current squad have enjoyed considerable preparation time and international exposure over recent years, perhaps more so than other Fijian teams historically.
+The stereotype traditionally associated with Fiji is one of power mixed with typical Pacific flair and spirit.
+The current crop are, for numerous reasons, evidence that times are changing.
+The Fiji squad have enjoyed considerable preparation time and international exposure over recent years, perhaps more so than other Fijian teams historically.
 Ten players in the qualifiers were graduates of either the 2013 U-20 or U-17 teams, while the side spent a lengthy period together at the National Football Academy in Ba.
+The team are thus tactically aware and methodical in their approach.
 The squad primarily consists of players based in the Fijian national league, while a handful ply their trade in New Zealand.

 A former player with Lautoka, Ravinesh Kumar is a highly respected local coach who assumed the reins of the national team in time for the 2013 Oceania U-20 Championship, leading Fiji to second place.
 Fiji famously went one better in 2014 under Kumar, who will be supported at New Zealand 2015 by Frank Farina with the former Australia coach to act as the team’s Technical Adviser.